We use cookies to improve your experience of our site.

 “to strive to safeguard the integrity of creation, and sustain and renew the life of the earth.”

 We have adopted an ethical and sustainable framework to guide our policies and practices.
-An, in-line with the Eco Church framework, we divide our activity under the following areas: Worship & Teaching, Buildings, Land, Community & Global Engagement, and Lifestyle.
+In-line with the Eco Church framework, we divide our activity under the following areas: Worship & Teaching, Buildings, Land, Community & Global Engagement, and Lifestyle.

 Healthy Healing Hub